GitHub Tutorial

 - Create a new (or use an existing) empty GitHub repository

-- Clone the repo to your local workstation
+- Clone the repo to a local workstation

 - Install trestlebot

-- Option 1: Clone the trestle-bot repo to your local workstation and run
+- Option 1: Clone the trestle-bot repo to a local workstation and run

 poetry install